cederberg/simple-admin/README.md

 /etc
 /home
 /root
+/var/log   5
 ```

 All the files in the directories specified will be recursively copied
 to a new directory ```/backup/<hostname>/files/<timestamp>```.
 A
 symbolic link ```/backup/<hostname>/files/latest``` always points to
 the last completed backup directory.
+An optional number after each
+directory specified the maximum number of days to store these files
+(differing from the standard retention policy below).

 In order to save space, identical files are hard linked between the
 current and the previous backup directories.
 Only modified files (and